On this page

 });

-, we can see the raw JSON response showing all of
+your browser, you should see the raw JSON response showing all of the dinosaurs!

-You can also retrieve data for a single dinosaur by going to
+You can also retrieve data for a single dinosaur by visiting a particular dinosaur name, for example: http://localhost:3000/api/dinosaurs/aardonyx.

-Next, let’s setup the frontend with Vue to display the index page and each individual dinosaur page.
+Next, we'll setup the frontend with Vue to display the index page and each individual dinosaur page.

-We want to set up two pages within our app:
+We want to set up two pages within the app:

-- An index page which will list all our dinosaurs
+- An index page which will list all of the dinosaurs

-- An individual dinosaur page showing more information about our selected dinosaur.
+- An individual dinosaur page showing more information about the selected dinosaur.

 create a pages

-directory and within that, our index page at pages/index.vue
+directory in the root, and within that an index page called

 .